The key is to quantify these unknowns into probabilistic risks related to the engineered recovery mechanisms.

 Make more confident decisions

 The pursuit of quantification of the uncertainty space can be organized, intuitively plotted, and adjusted to reach the targeted objective more efficiently.
-The Petrel platform also provides logical ways to modify existing model properties while implementing sampling methods, such as Monte Carlo, and de facto case management to keep a tidy trail of the uncertainty expedition.
+Petrel also provides logical ways to modify existing model properties while implementing sampling methods, such as Monte Carlo, and de facto case management to keep a tidy trail of the uncertainty expedition.

 Through the capture of both static and dynamic aspects of subsurface uncertainty, users are able to make more confident risk-adjusted decisions.